Onyx-Protocol/Onyx/docs/protocol/specifications/ca-api.md

 Core verifies the fully-signed transaction and publishes it if it's valid.

+### Confidential issuance

+Confidential issuance works by hiding the issued asset ID among a specified set of asset IDs.
+For instance, `AliceIOU` can be issued among `{AliceIOU,BobIOU,CarolIOU}` so that the fact that Alice is issuing more debt can be kept private from the market and only disclose it to regulators and concerned counter-parties.

+There are three ways to issue assets confidentially:

+1. You use only _your_ asset IDs (which you can issue).
+2. You use other issuers’ asset IDs that support a specific _issuance key_ in their issuance programs.
+   This is an option for newer asset IDs created with a built-in issuance key support.
+3. You use other issuers’ asset IDs that have publicly available signed signature programs with _issuance key_ support.
+   This is an option for legacy asset IDs created without built-in issuance key support.

+To support second and third option, user must import other issuers’ assets with necessary issuance public keys and witness data:

+    chain.assets.import(
+      alias: 'BobIOU',
+      issuance_details: {
+        asset_id:         'fa0bd0ad1241...',
+        initial_block_id: 'a9f03712fad1...',  # the initial_block_id, issuance_program, reference_data define asset ID
+        issuance_program: '5604afe9baf0...',
+        reference_data:   '9af9f9839102...',
+        arguments: ['ad3703...', 'fe8a7210...'], # VM arguments to satisfy issuance program
+        issuance_key:     '048af9bd9e01...',     #
+      }
+    )

+Structure `issuance_details` is supposed to be published by the issuer so that others could use it.

+To create a set of issuance candidates, Alice uses `issuance_choices` field.
+She can refer to imported or her own assets by `asset_alias` or `asset_id`.

+    tx = client.transactions.build do |b|
+      b.issue asset_alias: 'AliceIOU', amount: 10, confidential: {asset_id: true, amount: true}, issuance_choices: [
+        {asset_alias: 'AliceIOU2'},
+        {asset_alias: 'BobIOU'},
+        {asset_id:    'CarlIOU'}
+      ]
+      ...
+    end

 ### Creating disclosure

 Alice wants to have read access to Bob's transactions.